The Chapter 7 Bankruptcy Means Test

 Miscalculating Means Test Household Size

 Using the correct household size on the means test can impact whether you qualify for Chapter 7 bankruptcy.
-On the means test, the larger your household size, the more money you'll be able to make.
+On the means test, the larger your household size, the more money you can make.

 While calculating your household size might sound easy, bankruptcy courts use different approaches for determining who counts as a household member.
 Many courts allow you to count all dependant members living in your household under the "heads on beds" rule.
 But not all courts.
-You can find out about other approaches used by reading How to Determine Household Size for the Bankruptcy Means Test.
+You can learn about other approaches in How to Determine Household Size for the Bankruptcy Means Test.

-Of course, you'll need to know which to use.
-Since the approaches vary depending on where you live, try calling the U.S. Trustee office responsible for your court, or contact a knowledgeable bankruptcy attorney in your area before filing your case.
+Because the approaches vary depending on where you live, try calling the U.S. Trustee office responsible for your court, or contact a knowledgeable bankruptcy attorney before filing your case.
 You can find your bankruptcy court using the Federal Court Finder tool.

 Reporting Means Test Income Incorrectly

-You'll use your average income during the six months before you file your bankruptcy to determine whether you qualify for Chapter 7 bankruptcy.
-You'll use the full six months ending on the last day of the calendar month before your filing date.
+You'll use your average income during the entire six months ending on the last day of the calendar month before your filing date.
 This figure is doubled and compared against the median income in your state for a same-size household.
-You'll find the current figures on the U.S. Trustee Program website (link above).

 Improperly Including Social Security Income on the Means Test

-When taking the means test, you do not include any Social Security benefits that you receive for yourself or on behalf of others, such as a dependent child, as income.
-This has a distinct advantage of lowering your income, and you'll have a better chance of passing the means test.
+When taking the means test, you won't include Social Security benefits received for yourself or on behalf of others, such as a dependent child, as income.
+You'll have a better chance of passing the means test.
+However, you must list your Social Security benefits on Schedule I: Your Income.
+Schedule I shows the court how much income you expect going forward.

 Failing to Claim Means Test Deductions